-(image) Probably at the same time, the chancel and west extension roofs were replaced.
+Probably at the same time, the chancel and west extension roofs were replaced.
 That in the chancel has one massive tiebeam, but the timbers in the lean-to are partly curved.
 About 1520, the aisle was extended to overlap the chancel, as a chapel for the Gratwicke family (ibid p1).
-Originally only a squint connected the two (ibid p3) and it is not clear if there had been a previous structure – the visible join in the masonry probsbly comes from the rebuilding in the C19 (see below) and Adelaide Tracys (II p106) drawing (1850) is of little help as it shows only post-Reformation windows.
+Originally only a squint connected the two (ibid p3) and it is not clear if there had been a previous structure.
+The visible join in the masonry probably comes from the rebuilding in the C19 (see below) and Adelaide Tracy’s (II p106) drawing (1850) is of little help as it shows only post-Reformation windows.

 Fittings and monuments

 Font: Square marble bowl with incised pointed, intersecting arcading on one side.
-This suggests a date well into the C13, but possibly the arcading is a later addition (www.crsbi.ac.uk retrieved on 1/4/2013) to a font that could be late C12 like others of the type.
+This suggests a date well into the C13, but it has been suggested that the arcading is a later addition to a font that could be late C12 like others of the type (www.crsbi.uk retrieved on 1/4/2013).
 The renewed supporting shafts have original bases and capitals.
-It is said to have been found embedded in a buttress (A K Walker p86), presumably at the restoration.
+It is said to have been ‘ ‘very badd and ruinos’ at the time of the survey of 1602 (SRS 98 ibid) but it is not known why it was subsequently embedded in a buttress, from which it was only retrieved in the C19 (A K Walker p86), presumably at the restoration.

 1. (East window) Lavers, Barraud and Westlake, 1877 (signed).